...

 Bladder Stones

-Germans shepherds can develop bladder stonesOpens in a new tab. which can often be difficult for your pup to pass.
+Germans shepherds can develop bladder stones which can often be difficult for your pup to pass.
 Medication to dissolve the stones is used or sometimes surgery is necessary.

 Cancer